-Software update 18.104.22.168 has added the ability for sideloaded apps, like Kodi, to appear on the Amazon Fire TV and Fire TV Stick’s Home screen in the “Recent” list.
+Software update 188.8.131.52 has added the ability for sideloaded apps, like Kodi, to appear on the Amazon Fire TV and Fire TV Stick’s Home screen in the “Recent” list.
 Some people are finding that, even after the update, Kodi is not appearing on the Home screen.
 This isn’t because Kodi is being blocked or disabled or anything like that.
-It is due to a glitch involving apps that used to be available in the official Amazon appstore, but have since been removed.
 Here’s how to correct the glitch and make Kodi show up on your device’s Home screen.

 The following are several things you can do to make Kodi appear on the Fire TV home screen.
 You should try them in the order they’re listed on this page.
 If the first fix doesn’t work, move on to the next one, and then the next one, and so on.